Iron River, Michigan

-Iron River is a city in Iron County, Michigan, United States.
-As of the 2020 census, the city population was 3,007.
-The city is situated at the southeast corner of Iron River Township, but is administratively autonomous.
+Iron River is a city in the Upper Peninsula of Michigan and the largest city in Iron County.
+As of the 2020 census, the city's population was 3,007.
+The city is situated at the southeast corner of Iron River Township, though it is administratively autonomous.

 History

-A post office called Iron River has been in operation since 1885.
-The city took its name from the nearby Iron River.
+Originally settled in 1882 under the name 'Nanaimo', named after the Nanaimo iron mine, owned by the Mineral Hills Iron Company.
+In 1878, two brothers, Donald and Alexander MacKinnon acquired the site, and a village was platted and registered in 1881.
+The new town was given a station on the Chicago and North Western Railway and renamed 'Iron River' after the nearby Iron River.
+The settlement was incorporated as a village within Iron River Township in 1885, and as a city in 1926.

-On July 1, 2000, the city of Stambaugh and the village of Mineral Hills were consolidated with the City of Iron River.
+On November 2, 1999, the voters of the cities of Iron River and Stambaugh and the village of Mineral Hills approved consolidation into a new city, which continued the name Iron River.
+The consolidation became effective July 1, 2000.

 Geography

 According to the United States Census Bureau, the city has a total area of 6.76 sqmi, of which 6.74 sqmi is land and 0.02 sqmi is water.

 The area is noted for its vast forest land, scenic lakes, and winter sports.

 Iron River and the surrounding area is home of many lakes, and is not far from Lake Superior, the largest of the Great Lakes.
 In the summer, many people frequent the beaches, in the winter, there are often tents for ice fishing on the frozen lakes.